hoangduytran/blender-manual/manual/advanced/deploying_blender.rst

     $BLENDER_SYSTEM_EXTENSIONS/system/my-addon/blender_manifest.toml

-In the Extensions preferences, it's possible to manually set a custom directory of the default System repository and to create multiple repositories.
+In the Extensions preferences, it's possible to manually set a custom directory for the default System repository, or to create multiple repositories.